-LIAUDITA E ECDOANA CIL. · · · · · · · · · · · · · · · · · · ·

-flegel age and a resident of OMITTED

-OMITTED The state of the s

-, after having been duly sworn to in

-accordance with law do hereby declare that:

-account of the state of the sta

-- I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since March 20, 2019. - I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations);
+- I, LAURITO E. SERRANO, Filipino, of legal age and a resident of 32M One Roxas Triangle, Paseo De Roxas Avenue, Makati City, after having been duly sworn to in accordance with law do hereby declare that: - 1.
+I am a nominee for independent director of the Rizal Commercial Banking Corporation and have been its independent director since March 20, 2019. - 2.
+I am affiliated with the following companies or organizations (including Government-Owned and Controlled Corporations):

 COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE 2GO Group Inc. Independent Director April, 2017 to present Negros Navigation Co.
-Inc. Independent Director April, 2017 to present Arlas Consolidated Mining & 1 Development Corporation Independent Director August, 2012 to present Carmen Copper Corp.
+Inc. Independent Director April, 2017 to present Atlas Consolidated Mining & Development Corporation Independent Director August, 2012 to present Carmen Copper Corp.
 Independent Director August, 2012 to present Pacific Online Systems Corporation Independent Director May, 2014 to present APC Group, Inc. Independent Director June, 2013 to present Axelum Resources Corp.
 Independent Director April, 2017 to present MRT Development Corporation Director July, 2013 to present

-- I possess all the qualifications and none of the disqualifications to serve as an independent Director of the Rizel Commercial Banking Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC Issuances. - I am related to the following director/officer/substantial shareholder of (RCBC end its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code, (where applicable)
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Rizal Commercial Banking Corporation, as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
+I am related to the following director/officer/substantial shareholder of (RCBC and its subsidiaries and affiliates) other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code, (where applicable)